Evaluating job offers

 The salary and benefits package

 The salary is often the first element you will consider when trying to decide between jobs.
 While money is important, consider what else you will get from the organisation.

 - How much annual leave do you get per year?
 Is there a bonus scheme?
 Will they pay for you to relocate or have a company car?
 What other benefits do you get (e.g. private health care insurance, travel or clothing allowances, subsidised meals, an employee discount scheme, gym membership etc.)

 - How much tax will you pay on your salary?
 Tax rates differ depending on what country you are in but be sure to calculate what your actual take home pay will be.

 - How quickly will your salary increase?
 Do you get an annual pay award?
 Will you need to show how well you have achieved to get your pay increase or bonus?
 In public sector jobs this information is easily found online however within the private sector you will need to ask.

 Think back to how you answered the questions 'why do you want this job?' and 'what first attracted you to the role?' at your interview.
 Now consider what you have learnt about the job during your recruitment process.

 - Do you understand what you will actually be doing on a day-to-day basis and is it something you will find interesting, enjoyable and stimulating?

 - Does the job itself fit with your values and what you know about yourself.
-Revisit Knowing yourself in our career planning section to recap this.
+Revisit Self reflection in our Plan your career section to recap this.

 - Does it feel right?
 This is a harder question to evaluate using hard evidence but often trusting how you feel about a job is a good element to consider in decision making.